 Recycling Tote Bag - See details here

 Residents in the Triangle (between Adeline, San Pablo, 40th and 48th Streets) and Doyle St. (between 55th, 67th, Hollis and Vallejo Streets) neighborhoods can set out bulky items, electronics and appliances for collection on your regular day of collection.
 Set items out the day before.
-This postcard will be mailed with details.

 Single family properties are entitled to one additional pick up of items per year that don't belong or don't fit in your regular trash collection.